wdamron/arm/INSTRUCTIONS.md

 ## STSMAXB

+Atomic signed maximum on byte in memory, without return: an alias of LDSMAXB, LDSMAXAB, LDSMAXALB, LDSMAXLB.

 ```
 stsmaxb Wd, [Xn|SP]
 ```

 ## STSMAXH

+Atomic signed maximum on halfword in memory, without return: an alias of LDSMAXH, LDSMAXAH, LDSMAXALH, LDSMAXLH.

 ```
 stsmaxh Wd, [Xn|SP]
 ```

 ## STSMAXL

+Atomic signed maximum on word or doubleword in memory, without return: an alias of LDSMAX, LDSMAXA, LDSMAXAL, LDSMAXL.

 ```
 stsmaxl Wd, [Xn|SP]